-Loestrin\ 20 Tablets Loestrin\ 30 Tablets (norethisterone acetate and ethinylestradiol)
+Loestrin 20 Tablets Loestrin 30 Tablets (norethisterone acetate and ethinylestradiol)

-Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.
+Read all of this leaflet carefully before you start taking this medicine.

 - Keep this leaflet.
-You may need to read it again. - If you have any further questions, ask your doctor, pharmacist or nurse. - This medicine has been prescribed for you only.
+You may need to read it again. - If you have any further questions, ask your doctor or pharmacist. - This medicine has been prescribed for you.
 Do not pass it on to others.
-It may harm them, even if their signs of illness are the same as yours. - If you get any side effects, talk to your doctor, pharmacist or nurse.
-This includes any possible side effects not listed in this leaflet.
-See section 4.
+It may harm them, even if their symptoms are the same as yours. - If any of the side effects gets serious, or if you notice any side effects not listed in this leaflet, please tell your doctor or pharmacist.